cdunn2002/Dunn.C_FinalProject/README.md

 # Dunn.C_FinalProject
 Final Project - Conor Dunn.
-Comparing levels of nitrogen and oxygen in the surface ocean and it's effect on the early reproduction of phytoplankton.
+In my final project I took data sets from profiling floats and moorings off the coast of Oregon through a 3 month period in 2014.
+My goal was to see the relationship between Nitrate and Oxygen during these particular months and it's effect on phytoplankton reproduction.
+I was curious if nitrogen levels would still be in excess amounts or if the sunlight and dissolved oxygen would off-put the balance slightly allowing for an increased growth in phytoplankton biomass.